pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

 swap.
 In both cases the draft content is published live.
 But when swapping it means the current live element is attached to the workspace when taken offline.
-This is contrary to the publish mode which pushes the live item out of any workspace and “into the archive”.
+This is contrary to the publish mode which pushes the live item out of any workspace and "into the archive".

 The swapping mode is useful if you have a temporary campaign, say a christmas special frontpage and website section.
 You create the